12 Turkish Mezes to Know: Dips, Salads, and Small Plates

 2. Mercimek köftesi (Red lentil patties)

-Interest, these spicy lentil ‘meatballs’ are meat-free and vegan friendly.
+These spicy lentil ‘meatballs’ are meat-free and vegan friendly.
 The main ingredients are protein-packed lentils and bulgur, making this grains-based food the best friend of a vegan lifter.
 Although the lentils and bulgur are boiled, this dish is not cooked, and it’s usually served cold.

 This is a communal dish that’s considered to be finger food.
 Each köfte is wrapped in a vibrant green lettuce jacket before being popped into one’s mouth.
 Incredibly moreish and low in calories, this picnic-friendly food will have you rooting around in the fridge late at night, scavenging for leftovers.